OrenKarmi/Keys.vs.Search/README.md

 # Keys.vs.Search
-Comparing performance of KEYS vs. FT.SEARCH with 1m documents
+Comparing performance of KEYS vs. FT.SEARCH with 1m JSON and HASH documents

 **Description**

-This document compares the performance of the KEYS command with FT.SEARCH.
+This document compares the performance of the KEYS command with FT.SEARCH for JSON and HASH.

 **Test Results**

-Using **FT.SEARCH is x300 times faster than KEYS** / SCAN for searching 10 specific JSON documents out of a 1m keys database. (see Detailed Test Results below).
+Using **FT.SEARCH is x250 times faster than KEYS** / SCAN for searching 10 specific JSON documents or HASH keys out of a 1m keys database. (see Detailed Test Results below).

 **Motivation/ Background**